 On any given day you may see or hear frogs, turtles, dragonflies, or visiting ducks.
 There is always something new and interesting to keep you learning.

-The pond and watercourse are undergoing a historic restoration!
+The pond and watercourse have undergone a historic restoration!

-Click here to read our recent Leaflet article about the Watercourse Restoration, by Project Manager Chris van de Velde.
+Click here to read our 2021 Leaflet article about the Watercourse Restoration, by Project Manager Chris van de Velde.

 Did you know:

-- The restoration will add 13.2 acres of “capture area” from which stormwater will be directed towards the pond, including pervious meadow and impervious paved streets.
+- The restoration added 13.2 acres of “capture area” from which stormwater will be directed towards the pond, including pervious meadow and impervious paved streets.